 Aston Martin Theft & Safety in Australia

-Key facts about Aston Martin vehicle security and safety in Australia.
+Key facts about Aston Martin vehicle security and safety for Australian owners.

 🔒 Aston Martin Theft Risk in Australia

-• Factory immobilisers and alarm systems on all modern models
+• Factory immobilisers and alarm systems standard on all current models

-• Rarity in Australia makes stolen examples highly conspicuous
+• Rarity in Australia makes stolen vehicles conspicuous and hard to move

-• GPS tracking available as factory or aftermarket option
+• GPS tracking available as factory or aftermarket fitment

 ⭐ Aston Martin Safety Features

-Modern Aston Martins feature safety technology shared with Mercedes-Benz, including advanced driver assistance systems.
-The DBX SUV offers the most comprehensive ADAS suite in the range, with the DB12 and Vantage also featuring key safety technologies.
+Current Aston Martins feature safety technology derived from the Mercedes-Benz partnership, including advanced driver assistance systems.
+The DBX SUV offers the most comprehensive ADAS package, while the DB12 and Vantage also carry key safety technologies.

-• Bonded aluminium construction for excellent crash protection
+• Bonded aluminium body construction for superior crash protection

 Aston Martin Insurance FAQs

-Common questions about insuring your Aston Martin in Australia.
+Common questions about insuring an Aston Martin in Australia.

-How much does Aston Martin car insurance cost in Australia?
+How much does Aston Martin insurance cost in Australia?

-Aston Martin car insurance in Australia typically costs $4,000 to $12,000 per year for comprehensive cover.
-The DBX SUV may start from around $5,000/yr, while V12-powered models like the DBS can reach $10,000/yr or more depending on specification and driver profile.
+Comprehensive cover for an Aston Martin in Australia typically ranges from $5,000 to $14,000 per year.
+The DBX SUV may start from around $5,500 annually, while V12 models like the DBS can exceed $12,000 per year depending on specification and driver profile.

 Can I insure an Aston Martin with a mainstream Australian insurer?

-Some mainstream Australian insurers may cover Aston Martins, particularly the DBX SUV which falls within standard luxury vehicle categories.
-For higher-value or V12 models, specialist brokers may be needed to arrange appropriate cover.
+Some mainstream insurers may cover Aston Martins, particularly the DBX SUV which falls within standard luxury vehicle categories for many underwriters.
+For higher-value or V12 models, a specialist broker or high-net-worth insurer may be needed.

-Should I get agreed value for my Aston Martin?
+Should I choose agreed value for my Aston Martin?

 Are Aston Martin repairs expensive in Australia?